Raviphas-R/ticket-helpdesk/README.md

 npm start
 ```

-connect your mongoDB to local server to mongodb://localhost:27017.
+connect your mongoDB to local server to mongodb://localhost:27017 to see data collection.

-Then Go to http://localhost:4200/ to see application
+Then, Go to http://localhost:4200/ to see application.

 ## To import Test Data to server